Counseling Degrees and Programs in Nevada

 University of Nevada-Reno

-At the University of Nevada-Reno (UNR), prospective counseling students can complete a Master of Arts (MA) in Counseling with one of three CACREP-accredited areas of specialization: Clinical Mental Health Counseling; Marital, Family, and Couples Counseling; or School Counseling.
+At the University of Nevada-Reno (UNR), prospective counseling students can complete a Master of Arts (MA) in Counseling with one of three CACREP-accredited areas of specialization: Clinical Mental Health Counseling; Marriage and Family Counseling; or School Counseling.
 The MA in Clinical Mental Health Counseling requires students to complete 65 credits and graduates of this specialization will meet state educational requirements for the Licensed Professional Counselor (LPC) license.
 The MA in Marital, Family, and Couples Counseling is a 67-credit degree that fulfills the state coursework requirements to become a Licensed Marriage and Family Therapist (LMFT).
 Students in the MA in School Counseling must complete 55 credits and will meet state requirements to become school counselors.
 Each MA specialization takes three years of full-time study to complete, including summers.
-As the degree has a set curriculum, part-time study is not permitted without permission from the department.
-UNR also offers an online undergraduate minor in Addiction Treatment Services comprised of 18-24 credits depending on the major area for students interested in becoming Certified Alcohol and Drug Counselors (CADCs) in Nevada.
+As the degree has a set curriculum, part-time study is not permitted without permission from the department chair.
+Through its Center for the Application of Substance Abuse Technologies (CASAT), UNR also offers an 18-credit minor or Undergraduate Certificate in Addiction Treatment; an 18-credit Advanced Certificate in Addiction Treatment Services; a 12-credit Peer Support Specialist certificate; an undergraduate practicum for Addiction Treatment and Prevention; and a Master of Science (MS) in Human Development and Family Studies (HDFS) with a specialization in Addiction Treatment Services leading to Licensed Alcohol and Drug Counselor (LADC) licensure in Nevada, as well as an undergraduate minor/certificate in Addiction Treatment leading to Certified Alcohol and Drug Counselor (CADC) certification in the state.

 Online and Hybrid Programs